niess/pumas-luajit/docs/docs/api/medium/Medium.md

   whole propagation medium.

 The boundaries of a propagation medium are defined by a [Geometry](../geometry/Geometry) object.
-In addition the [transparent\_medium](transparent_medium.md) is a special instance of a [Medium](Medium.md) that is used in order to represent the absence of filling medium in a geometry.
-Such transparent geometries behave as a container for other (daughter) geometries (volumes).
+In addition there are two special media instances:
 {: .justify}

+- the [transparent\_medium](transparent_medium.md) represents the absence of proper filling medium in a geometry.
+Such transparent geometries behave as containers for other (daughter) geometries (volumes).
+  {: .justify}
+- The `nil` medium represents the absence of propagation medium at all.
+It indicates the end of the simulation geometry.

 ## Examples